How to support a friend through an illness

 Writing for Psychology Today, positive psychology coach and author Karen Riddell shares simple suggestions collected from working with women going through illness.

-- Practical help is almost always appreciated.
-Making a grocery run, doing the dishes, watering the plants, or walking the dog a
+• Practical help is almost always appreciated.
+Making a grocery run, doing the dishes, watering the plants, or walking the dog are examples of small efforts that mean a lot.